MSU Billings Catalog

 On-Campus Requirement

-Required to live on campus: Traditional age students less than 3 years out of high school and under 30 credits at the start of the fall semester.
-Starting May 1, 2022 all students who are required to live-on campus who have not completed a housing application or housing exemption form will have a “Housing Registration Hold” placed on their account.
+Required to live on campus: traditional age students less than three years out of high school and under 30 credits at the start of the fall semester.
+Starting May 1, 2022, all students who are required to live-on campus who have not completed a housing application or housing exemption form will have a “Housing Registration Hold” placed on their account.
 To remove the hold, the student will need to successfully complete the housing application or exemption form.

 Automatically exempt from housing if under 30 credits (no documentation is needed):